lukaszochmanski/base.images.debian.11-bullseye.mandrel.22-1.java.17.mandrel-22-1-gradle-7-5-java-17/README.md

 ```

 ### 10.3.
 How to convert Maven project into Gradle
-You may also run example given from section 10.2 using Gradle.
+You may also run the example in section 10.2 using Gradle.
 Unfortunately, the author of the project didn't provide such option out-of-the-box and we need to convert the project ourselves.
 To convert the existing project into gradle project use `gradle init` command and follow prompt messages.
 Later you will need to add quarkus plugin, which is required for native builds.